freenas/freenas-docs/userguide/storage.rst

 .. note:: A pool that is configured as a
    `stripe <https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0>`__
-   can only be increased by following the steps in :ref:`Extending a pool`.
+   can only be increased by following the steps in :ref:`Extending a Pool`.

-The FreeNAS\ :sup:`®` Mini and FreeNAS\ :sup:`®` Certified line have hot-swap drive trays which make it possible to remove and replace without shutting the system down.
-On these systems, remove the old drive tray, install the new drive in the tray, then replace the tray.
-If the system being used does not have hot-swap trays, shut down the system, replace the old drive with the new one, then start the system up again.
+#.
+The FreeNAS\ :sup:`®` Mini and FreeNAS\ :sup:`®` Certified line have
+   hot-swap drive trays which make it possible to remove and replace drives without shutting the system down.
+On these systems, remove the tray with the old drive, install the new drive in the tray, then replace the tray.

+   If the system does not have hot-swap trays, shut down the system, replace the old drive with the new one, then start the system up again.

 #.
 Go to
    :menuselection:`Storage --> Pools`,